Nursing (B.S.)

 Upon completion of the Nursing B.S. degree, student will:

-- Demonstrate accountability for practicing nursing within established moral, legal, ethical, regulatory, and humanistic principles.
+- Demonstrate accountability for nursing practice within established moral, legal, ethical, regulatory, and person-centered principles.